attacomsian/code-examples/spring-boot/stripe-example/README.md

-# Spring integration in Spring Boot
+# Spring integration with Spring Boot

 Example of Stripe payments integration with Spring Boot.